Healthy Recipes Blog

 Spinach and artichoke were added to the bowl.

-3. The parmesan cheese is salty and flavorful, so it adds a lot of flavor to this dish.
+2. The Parmesan cheese is salty and flavorful, adding a lot of flavor to this dish.
 This is also why there's no need to add any salt.

 Recipe FAQs